-4.3.7 GPS
+4.2.7 GPS

 The Orbit 360 data logger has an internal GPS.
-The GPS antenna must be connected to the antenna connector shown in Fig. 7.
+The GPS antenna must be connected to the antenna connector shown in Fig. 10.

 The logger updates its time and date using standard UTC time provided by the GPS.
-Every date, time and coordinates update is included in the download reports (.txt files generated at every download).
+Every date, time and coordinates update are included in the download reports (.txt files generated at every download).